Wimbledon grounds hit by lightning amid ‘challenging’ weather

 “So we remain very committed and determined to deliver it, and excited about the opportunity of what it can do for both the Championships and the local residents.”

-There were covers over many of the outer courts on Monday morning including No2 court after wet conditions overnight.
+There were covers over many of the outer courts on Monday morning including No2 court after rain overnight.

-Conditions are expected to improve through Monday with rain changing to sunny intervals by late morning, with a maximum temperature of 22C, according to the Met Office.

 The conditions followed a mixed bag of weather during the previous week – from blue skies and temperatures as high as 34C to overcast and rainy spells.